secretGeek/today-i-learned-staging/react/getting_started.md

 		return <div className="my-cool-looking-rounded-box">{props.children}</div>;
 	}

-...and then reuse it to, with *any* contain inside it....  perhaps in one place it has this....
+...and then reuse it, with *any* content inside it....  perhaps in one place it has this....

 	return <MyCoolContainer><h2>Hello!</h2><p>Welcome to new york.</p></MyCoolContainer>;